Azure/azure-quickstart-templates/quickstarts/microsoft.logic/logic-app-correlation-using-servicebus/README.md

 > security features, works offline or locally, doesn't sync your data to the cloud, and doesn't require
 > that you sign in to an online account.
 This way, you reduce the risk around exposing sensitive data to the public.

-The message to be sent in should be in the following format.
+The message that you send should use the following format:

 ```json
 {